 Permanent records are records that warrant preservation by the Federal Government beyond the time they are needed for administrative, fiscal, or legal purposes because of their historical or other value.
 The National Archives makes the final determination on permanent records (see 44 USC 29).

-Agencies are urged to arrange for the shipment of their records within 90 days after receipt of the approved SF 135.
+Agencies are urged to arrange for the shipment of their records within 90 days after receipt of the approved records transfer request.
 If the transfer cannot be made within this period, please advise FRC staff.
-Unexplained delays of more than 90 days may result in the FRC canceling the transfer and returning your SF 135.
+Unexplained delays of more than 90 days may result in the FRC canceling the approved transfer request.

 Agencies are responsible for covering costs of shipping their records to FRCs.
 You may send your agency's records via the U.S. Postal Service, commercial carrier, common carrier (on pallets), or by agency courier.
 In addition, some FRCs will pick up agency records through NARA's Metro Courier service at very competitive rates (see the "Special Services" section).
 Check with your local FRC for scheduling and fees.
-If you are mailing a shipment of 20 boxes or more, you may send it in a postal container or by bulk mail.
+If you are mailing a shipment of 25 boxes or more, you may send it in a postal container or by bulk mail and the boxes must be palletized.
 Agencies shipping their boxes on pallets using a commercial carrier should complete a Transportation Services Order (www.archives.gov/frc/forms/transportation-services-order.pdf).

-For large shipments, please call your local FRC to schedule a delivery date, and instruct commercial carriers to contact the records center 24 hours before delivery.
+For large shipments of 50 boxes or more, please call your local FRC to schedule a delivery date, and instruct commercial carriers to contact the records center 24 hours before delivery.

 FRCs will make every effort to assist and advise agencies during the transfer process.
-However, shipments that arrive at the center out of order, in oversize boxes, damaged, improperly taped, improperly marked, without an SF 135 approved for transfer, or with an SF 135 that does not match the shipment, may require extensive remedial effort and increased costs.
+However, some shipments that arrive at the center may require extensive remedial effort and increased costs.
+They include those that are out of order, in oversize boxes, damaged, improperly taped, improperly marked, without an approved records transfer request or an SF 135 approved for transfer, or with an SF 135 that does not match the shipment.
 These costs are the responsibility of the shipping agency.